Jul 28, 2020

 Neither does hip hop nor its prolific breakout rhymist/activist/author/voice of conscience Lecrae.

-Never afraid to move the needle, few would argue that his much anticipated Columbia Records debut album (due out this summer) comes at a pivotal moment for the artist, as hip hop’s torrent now moves to him.
+Never afraid to move the needle, few would argue that his much anticipated Columbia Records debut album came at a pivotal moment for the artist, as hip hop’s torrent now moves to him.

 Surging or insurgent - depending on your point of view - he’s blessed with a visionary verbal arsenal and an abiding faith that’s piloted a unique career trajectory defying the typical hip hop storyline.
 ‘The system may not have planned for this,’ wrote Vibe about Lecrae, ‘but it’s definitely coming around.’
 “More caught than taught,” is how the artist describes his incredible journey that includes two Grammys, a history-making #1 album with his masterful 2014 offering, Anomaly (topped multiple categories, including the Billboard 200 and is RIAA Gold certified), and a compelling live resume, most recently notching a headlining 2016 ‘Destination’ tour which Lecrae says was about “real unity, not pretend unity.”
 He continues to thoughtfully engage the culture, reeling off a NY Times Bestseller (last year’s riveting memoir ‘Unashamed’) and a breakthrough spoken word performance at the BET Hip Hop Awards last fall that had the twittersphere heralding his arrival as truth-telling firebrand.
 BET hailed it as an “epic poem,” of “necessary affirmations.”